digitaltrails/piKam/README.md

 ##### Raspberry Pi Kivy Client:

-Getting kivy running on a Raspberry Pi is still a bit of a mission.
+Getting kivy running on a Raspberry Pi is still a bit tricky:
-For getting the prerequisites I followed the instructions at: http://wonderfulcode.tumblr.com/post/54102854344/kivy-on-raspberry-pi But for the actual install I followed the instuctsion at http://kivy.org/docs/installation/installation-linux.html and did a sudo easy_install kivy
+* For getting the prerequisites I followed the instructions at: http://wonderfulcode.tumblr.com/post/54102854344/kivy-on-raspberry-pi
+* But for the actual install I followed the instuctsion at http://kivy.org/docs/installation/installation-linux.html and did a sudo easy_install kivy